 Recently, ExxonMobil’s Baytown plant in Texas had a fire and that sent jet fuel differentials higher.

 But, the spike didn’t last.
 When Hurricane Dorian hit the Southeast, it reduced fuel demand, which led to product inventories in the Gulf Coast building up.
 This, then, forced refiners to cut prices.

 On top of that, since then, there have been some more jet fuel imports coming into the Northeast, and Baytown is back up.
 So, jet fuel distillates are back down to below NYMEX level.

 It’s this balancing act of shifting fundamentals that keeps OPIS editors jobs interesting all day!

-If this seesaw of supply and demand is a subject that piques your interest, we’re hosting a webinar on OPIS’ U.S. Gulf Coast full-day refined products coverage.
-To get an insider view of how we cover jet fuel, gasoline, diesel and more, join us on October 15 at 2 p.m.
-Eastern Time.
+If this seesaw of supply and demand is a subject that piques your interest, we’ve hosted a webinar on OPIS’ U.S. Gulf Coast full-day refined products coverage.
+To get an insider view of how we cover jet fuel, gasoline, diesel and more, listen on-demand now.